-No doubt, COVID-19 is causing everyone to adapt to changes in unforeseen ways, including us at the community Wellness Centre.
+No doubt, COVID-19 has caused everyone to adapt to changes in unforeseen ways, including us at the community Wellness Centre.

-So what are we doing to care for your mental health in this highly unusual time of COVID-19?
+So what are we doing to care for your mental health in the post-pandemic era?
 Read on!

 Online mental health resources

 We are now turning our focus to mental health resources available to you in English.
-If you feel you are in crisis or would simply like to know how to take good care of your mental health in these unusual times, we hope these resources will help.
+If you feel you are in crisis or would simply like to know how to take good care of your mental health, we hope these resources will help.

 If you are in a crisis or need immediate assistance

 - Crisis Services Canada call 1-833-456-4566 (Canada), 1-866-APPELLE (Québec) for 24/7 Help Line;

 Crisis Text Line: Text WELLNESS to 741741 for adults, 686868 for youth

 - Jeffery Hale Community Services Mental Health Services in English call 418-684-5333, ext.
 11805, available from 8:30 – 4:30 pm